 Most high-quality functional trainers use weight stacks, whereas certain budget trainers use plates.

-When you are searching for a machine, you need to think about whether you need one or two weight stack system.
+When searching for a machine, you need to think about whether you need one or two weight stack system.

 If you are interested in purchasing the best functional trainer, we would advise you to buy a machine with dual weight stacks.

-Because you will have more workout choices with a dual-stack functional trainer, like bench press, cable crossover.
+You will have more workout choices using a dual-weight-stack functional trainer, such as bench press, cable crossover, and other 100+ movements.

 In regards to resistance, the stack’s weight will differ from one machine to another.
 This is an important factor to consider when you are comparing choices.